A landmark of community pride!

 region, from which further projects arose.

 As a native of Burkina Faso, Diébédo Francis Kéré grew up with many challenges and few resources.
-When he was a child, he travelled nearly 40 kilometers to the next village in order to attend a school with poor lighting and ventilation.
+When he was a child, he travelled nearly 40 kilometres to the next village in order to attend a school with poor lighting and ventilation.
 The experience of trying to learn in this oppressive environment affected him so much that when he began to study architecture in Europe, he decided to reinvest his knowledge towards building a new school in his home village.
-With the support of his community and funds raised through his foundation, Schulbausteine fuer Gando (Bricks for Gando,) Francis began construction of the Primary School, his very first building.
+With the support of his community and funds raised through his foundation, Schulbausteine für Gando e.V.
+(Bricks for Gando, now Kéré Foundation e.V.)
+Francis began the construction of the Primary School, his very first building.

 The design for the Primary School evolved from a lengthy list of parameters including cost, climate, resource availability, and construction feasibility.
 The success of the project relied on both embracing and negating these constraints.
-In order to maximize results with the minimal resources available, a clay/mud hybrid construction was primarily used.
-Clay is abundantly available in the region, and is traditionally used in the construction of housing.
+In order to maximize results with the minimal resources available, a clay/cement hybrid construction was primarily used.
+Clay is abundantly available in the region and is traditionally used in the construction of housing.
 These traditional clay-building techniques were modified and modernized in order to create a more structurally robust construction in the form of bricks.
-The clay bricks have the added advantage of being cheap, easy to produce, and also providing thermal protection against the hot climate.
+The clay bricks have the added advantage of being cheap, easy to produce, and they also provide thermal protection against the hot climate.

-Although the plans for the Primary School were drawn by Francis, the success of the project can be attributed to the close involvement of the local villagers.
+Although the plans for the Primary School were drawn by Francis, the success of the project can be attributed to the close involvement of the Gando inhabitants.
 Traditionally, members of a whole village community work together to build and repair homes in rural Burkina Faso.
-In keeping with this cultural practice, low-tech and sustainable techniques were developed and improved so that the Gando villagers could participate in the process.
+In keeping with this cultural practice, low-tech and sustainable techniques were developed and improved so that the everyone in Gando could participate in the process.
 Children gathered stones for the school foundation and women brought water for the brick manufacturing.
-In this way, traditional building techniques were utilized alongside modern engineering methods in order to produce the best quality building solution while simplifying construction and maintenance for the workers.
+This way, traditional building techniques were used alongside modern engineering methods in order to produce the best quality building solution while simplifying construction and maintenance for the workers.